-Apple Pay is available in the US and the UK (along with Canada, France, Australia and more), which enabling you to pay using your Apple Watch – and the good news is it's mega easy to set up and use.
+Apple Pay is now available in the US and the UK (along with Canada, France, Australia and more), which enabling you to pay using your Apple Watch.
+And even better news is that it's mega easy to set up and use.

-It's one of the key benefits of the Apple Watch, and at last a tangible feature that people can use and enjoy.
+It's one of the key benefits of the Apple Watch, and a tangible wearable tech feature that people can use and enjoy.
 But how do you set up Apple Pay and where on Earth can you pay with it?

 Essential reading: Ultimate Apple Watch guide

 Fear not.
 If you want to know which stores you can tap and pay with your watch just read our guide.

 How to set up Apple Pay on Apple Watch